ralzitech/ralzitech.github.io/README.md

 - Sometimes when clicking on the "Start RalziTech WixView" button in the header, you may get stuck on a blue screen.
 The fix to this is usually reloading the page (CTRL + R) or clearing your cookies (you can do this from your browser's settings).
 Usually reloading your shirt works first time, so try that first before anything else.

+- The Busmiles embed on the main index page can be a little oversized depending on what device you are using.
+I am working on a fix to this and will be implementing it as soon as I can

 ## Directories explained

 - /assests: This is where site assets will be stored excluding the stylesheet